 - By default, some Builtin container objects within Active Directory do not inherit permissions from the top level of the domain.
-For this reason those objects will require inheritance to be enabled, or explicit permissions to be set. - If the REST Server is not installed on the same server as the DRA Administration Server, the running REST Service account must have full control over the REST Server in Active Directory.
-For example, set FULL control over CN=DRARestServer, CN=System, DC=myDomain, DC=com
+For this reason those objects will require inheritance to be enabled, or explicit permissions to be set. - If you use the least privilege account as the access account, ensure that the account is assigned the "Reset Password" permission for itself in Active Directory for the password reset to be successful in DRA.